What is Omnichannel Marketing? Your Guide + 3 Steps to an Omnichannel Media Platform Strategy

 3. Un-silo your departments

-The most important, and perhaps the most challenging part of omnichannel marketing is to get your departments to work together, which requires redefining and reorganizing your teams.
+The most important, and perhaps the most challenging part of omnichannel strategies is to get your departments to work together, which requires redefining and reorganizing your teams.
 Start by:

 - Having a central hub, a single platform for both front-end and back-end, to manage all of your channels.